Abbott Laboratories (ABT). Below are some highlights from the above linked analysis:

 2. Years to > MMA

-ABT earned a Star in this section for its NPV MMA Diff. of the $893.
+ABT earned a Star in this section for its NPV MMA Diff. of the $1,042.
 This amount is in excess of the $500 target I look for in a stock that has increased dividends as long as ABT has.
-If ABT grows its dividend at 9.1% per year, it will take 2 years to equal a MMA yielding an estimated 20-year average rate of 2.51%.
-ABT earned a check for the Key Metric 'Years to >MMA' since its 2 years is less than the 5 year target.
+The stock's current yield of 2.4% exceeds the 2.19% estimated 20-year average MMA rate.

 Conclusion: ABT earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
 This quantitatively ranks ABT as a 4-Star Strong stock.